-The decision on whether or not to physically intervene is down to the professional judgment of the staff member concerned and should always depend on the individual circumstances.
+The decision on whether or not to physically intervene is a professional judgment of the staff member concerned and must always depend on the individual circumstances.
+Force should only be used where necessary and as a last resort, after other de-escalation strategies have been attempted or deemed inappropriate given the immediacy of the situation.

-The following list is not exhaustive but provides some examples of situations where reasonable force can and cannot be used.
+The following list provides examples of situations where reasonable force can be used (this list is not exhaustive):